Asakusa Miyakodori · Est. 1950

 Kimono Welcome

-You don’t need to know any rules or customs.
-The geisha guide you naturally throughout the evening.
+No. You don’t need to know any rules or customs.
+The geisha guide you naturally throughout the evening — from the games to the flow of the room.

 Common Questions